DanielDobromylskyj/CNN_Python_Opencl/README.md

 - [Save File Format](#file-formats)

+## 🚧 Roadmap
+- [x] Basic network support
+- [x] File API v1.2
+- [ ] Multi-kernel convolution
+- [ ] More activation functions
+- [ ] Batch Support (Global)
+- [x] Batch Support (Forward)
+- [ ] Batch Support (Backward)

 ## Module

 ### Overview

-MycoNet is a neural networking tool with intergrated GPU acceleration using OpenCL 2.0, Allowing it to run quickly on many devices, including AMD and NVIDEA cards!
+MycoNet is a neural networking tool with integrated GPU acceleration using OpenCL 2.0, Allowing it to run quickly on many devices, including AMD and NVIDIA cards!
 MycoNet is a tool produced to train and process neural networks for my Find-A-Bac project, Where I aim to help detect mycobacterium in animal tissue using AI.

 > **Disclaimer:** As of 14/06/25 | Only tested on a AMD 7600 XT & Radeon 610M (Not that the 610M was very happy)